Home » Raising Alpacas » What to Know About Alpaca Shearing

 Here is what makes alpaca fiber so darn special and expensive:

 • Alpaca fiber is extremely warm, and honestly, warmer than traditional wool.
+It is estimated alpaca is at least three times warmer than a traditional sheep’s wool.

 • Alpaca fiber naturally repels water.